forReason/TaskMaster/README.md

 ## Note for usage on the phone
 TaskMaster relies heavily on drag and drop actions.
 On the phone, you need to tap and hold a task item for a couple of seconds, to become drag and droppable.

+## Backing up your tasks
+Your tasks are stored as text files on the server, in the server application directory.
+This is something to work on still, but remember.
+Its all about simplicity.
+Get productive.
+Dont get hung up in details and endless possibilities.
+Just.
+Keep.
+It.
+Simple, Dumbass.

 # Installation
 Requirements:
 - .Net 8.0 needs to be installed